bhesmans/tracebox_BUP/README.md

 	  -o option                   Define the TCP option to put in the SYN segment.
 	                              Default is none. -o list for a list of available options.
+	  -O file                     Use file to dump the sent and received packets

 Output example: